 BW: Every deal that we do, we always allow outside investors.
 We never cherry-pick deals, and only offer it to ourselves or certain people.
 As for crowdfunding, the term “crowdfunding” has been hijacked a bit, but we have been syndicating investments with groups of individual and institutional investors for more than 17 years and will continue to do so in the years to come.
 The nature of our strategy, too big for most sponsors to do on their own or with friends and family and too small for most institutional investors, lends itself well to having a mix of individual and institutional investors.
 In addition, a large part of our success is owed to the individual investor, and we’re honored to have people trust us and want to continue to build relationships with these people.
 We always welcome different levels of investors.
 As we grow we may work with more institutions or international investors, but we will always accept individual investors.

 Q: You’ve talked about co-investing alongside Northstar before, as opposed to simply putting investors into the company’s deals.
 That means you have your own capital at stake – can you speak a bit more about that?

 BW: Correct – we’re not here to sell anything.
 We consider opening an investment to investors as an opportunity for them to create wealth as opposed to a sales opportunity for us; after all, we don’t make our money buying assets, we make our money by getting assets to perform and selling them thereafter.
-My money is the first dollar in – from the moment we put the first dollar in, to the time we close and exit, the investors come in alongside us.
+For nearly all of our opportunities, I invest my capital alongside our capital partners in order to align interests.
 Our incentive is most often based on getting a share of the profits after we have given the investors a preferred annual return and their initial capital back.
 People invest with us because they appreciate and value having an investment manager with expertise and years of experience.